-David E. Simonelli, President-Dredging Division
+David E. Simonelli, Chief Operating Officer

-Mr. Simonelli was named President-Dredging Division in April 2010.
+Mr. Simonelli was named Chief Operating Officer in March 2020.
+Mr. Simonelli was most recently President-Dredging Division, a title held since April 2010.
 Mr. Simonelli has overall responsibility for the Dredging Division which includes safety, estimating, engineering, domestic and international operations and plant and equipment.
 He was named a Vice President of the Company in 2002 and Special Projects Manager in 1996.
-He joined the Company in 1978 as a Civil Engineer and has since held positions of increasing responsibility in domestic and international operations.
+He joined the Company in 1978 as a Civil Engineer and has since held positions of increasing responsibility in domestic and international operations and project management.
 Mr. Simonelli earned a Bachelor of Science degree in Civil and Environmental Engineering from the University of Rhode Island.
 He is a member of the Hydrographic Society, the American Society of Civil Engineers and the Western Dredging Association.